regebro/prehistoric-python/presentation.rst

 .. note::

-    I'm born in Swedish occupied territory, but I live in Poland, with my wife, daughter, cats and fruit trees.
+    I'm born in Sweden, but I live in Poland, with my wife, daughter, cats and fruit trees.

 ----